 Visiting Student Orientation, Orientation

 There are no shuttle services from campus, but cabs are readily available.
 Let your driver know you need to go to "Columbia University at 116th and Amsterdam."
-If you are traveling from the Newark, JFK, or LaGuardia airports, it is possible to use a variety of buses and trains to get to the University.
-Be mindful that this route will take some time and may involve multiple modes of trasnportation.
-Please visit http://mta.info and use the "trip planner" tool to get a route to campus.
+If you are traveling from Newark, JFK or LaGuardia airports, you can use a variety of buses and trains to get to the University.
+Be mindful that this route will take some time and may involve multiple modes of transportation.
+Please visit mta.info and use the "trip planner" tool to get a route to campus.
 Enter "Columbia University Main Campus" as your destination address.

-Orientation begins on Tuesday, August 28, 2018 for Visiting and Exchange Students.
+Orientation will take place Tuesday, September 1–Monday, September 7 for Visiting and Exchange Students.

-This website and page will have the most up-to-date information on New Student Orientation Program 2018 as it becomes available.
+This website and page will have the most up-to-date information on the 2020 New Student Orientation Program as it becomes available.

 Orientation, Transfer and Combined Plan Student Orientation

 There are no shuttle services from campus, but cabs are readily available.
 Let your driver know you need to go to "Columbia University at 116th and Amsterdam."
-If you are traveling from the Newark, JFK, or LaGuardia airports, it is possible to use a variety of buses and trains to get to the University.
+If you are traveling from the Newark, JFK or LaGuardia airports, you can use a variety of buses and trains to get to the University.
 Be mindful that this route will take some time and may involve multiple modes of transportation.
-Please visit http://mta.info and use the "trip planner" tool to find the best route to campus form your location.
+Please visit mta.info and use the "trip planner" tool to find the best route to campus form your location.
 Enter "Columbia University Main Campus" as your destination address.

-Transfer and Combined Plan students will enjoy a number of transfer-specific academic and social programs, including brunches, student panels, advising sessions, and joint outings in the city with Barnard and Columbia transfer students.
-Your orientation group of 10-12 students will consist only of Transfer and Combined Plan students, but there will be opportunities to meet other new students throughout the week.
+Transfer and Combined Plan students will enjoy a number of virtual transfer-specific academic and social programs, including student panels, advising sessions and joint programs with Barnard and Columbia transfer students.
+Your orientation group will consist only of transfer and Combined Plan students, but there will be opportunities to meet other new students throughout the week.

-If you must arrive before the program move-in date, are not participating in a special program, and do not have special permission from the Housing Office, you will need to secure off-campus accommodations.
-A list of area hotels and other options is avilable on the Columbia University Travel Portal.
+If you must arrive before the program move-in date, are not participating in a special program and do not have special permission from the Housing Office, you will need to secure off-campus accommodations.
+A list of area hotels and other options is available on the Columbia University Travel Portal.

-By completing all the necessary steps listed in your Countodown to Columbia checklist, you will be automatically registered for NSOP.
+By completing all the necessary steps listed in your Countdown to Columbia checklist, you will be automatically registered for NSOP.

 Don't fret!
 This is why name badges were invented.
 Both staff and students will wear one throughout orientation week.
 They are required for all NSOP events, so people’s names will always be accessible.

-Please visit the New Student website, which also provides a checklist of the actions you must take to complete requirements by given deadlines to prepare for your move to campus.
+Please visit the New Student Resources website, which also provides a checklist of the actions you must take to complete requirements by given deadlines to prepare for your move to campus.
+Additionally, the Countdown to Columbia website provides a webinar series that will address various aspects of life at Columbia in the weeks leading up to NSOP 2020.

+With NSOP 2020 being held virtually this year, you will be able to set your own schedule with both mandatory and social programs.
 While most days are packed with mandatory programming, we have made a sincere effort to add numerous breaks to the week.
-To plan your week, we recommend marking required programs, events of interest to you, and all of the breaks in your schedule book to make the week seem less hectic.
-Making time to relax and hang out with your new friends is very important!
+To plan your week, we recommend marking required programs, events of interest to you and all of the breaks in your schedule to make the week seem less hectic.
+Making time to relax and meeting new friends is an important part of NSOP!

 Columbia Urban Experince (CUE), Orientation